Cecil Vandepeer Clarke: Low Loading Trailer Company

 Clarke moved to Bedford and became director of HP Webb and Co Ltd., a motor manufacturing firm.
 He registered patents relating to engine design.
 In 1924 he bought a house in Tavistock Street, Bedford, together with an adjacent commercial garage; here he started his own engineering firm.
 In his spare time he built his own design of car engine, but he found that it was not commercially viable because other manufacturers could make similar engines more economically.

-Clarke's brother ran a large farm and Clarke realised that there was a market for trailers of various types.
+Clarke's brother-in-Law ran a large farm and Clarke realised that there was a market for trailers of various types.
 Clarke thought that existing two-wheeled trailers waggled about too much – particularly horse boxes.
 He established the Low Loading Trailer Company Ltd. (LoLode for short) in Bedford.
 LoLode produced a wide range of trailers based on Clarke's design for a low-slung chassis and four close-coupled wheels with a stable suspension system.

 LoLode became known for building caravans to customer requirements.
 Standard features included Clarke's anti-rolling system with shock absorbers and hydraulic brakes.
 On-board batteries, water tanks, petrol generators and other internal equipment attracted attention at shows.
 Clarke's chassis and suspension design allowed passengers travelling in the caravan (which was permitted at that time) at a speed of 40 mph to pour drinks without spilling them, and some LoLode caravans even featured a gimbal-mounted chemical toilet for use while travelling.

 After placing an advertisement in The Caravan & Trailer, he received a visit from the magazine's editor, Stuart Macrae.
 Macrae later recalled their first meeting:

 Clarke at once fascinated me.
 He was a very large man with rather hesitant speech who at first struck me as being amiable but not outstandingly bright.
 The second part of this impression did not last long.

 Macrae was particularly impressed by Clarke's latest caravan.
 It was an enormous double-decked design; streamlined and futuristic, it included a toilet and a shower with hot and cold water.
 Macrae wrote a piece about it in his magazine.

 In February 1940 the Low Loading Trailer Company contributed £6 18s to the Finland Fund at the time of Finland's Winter War conflict with the Soviet Union.